-5 Restoration of data in the HLR
+5 Restoration of data in the HLR/HSS

-The loss or corruption of subscriber data in the HLR has an impact not only in the HLR's own PLMN but also on the service for its mobiles in other PLMNs.
-Restoration of the data in the HLR requires co-operation from all the VLRs to which its mobiles have roamed.
+The loss or corruption of subscriber data in the HLR/HSS has an impact not only in the HLR/HSS's own PLMN but also on the service for its mobiles in other PLMNs.
+Restoration of the data in the HLR/HSS requires co-operation from all the VLRs, SGSNs and MMEs at which its mobiles are registered.